Jungle have truly created a very special show that pays homage to the roots of their sound.

 House in L.A.

-I took my fianceé along with me, who had no idea who Jungle are or who their music is, she turned to me and said: “I like what they do, but everything sounds the same.”
+I took my fianceé along with me, who had no idea who Jungle are, she turned to me and said: “I like what they do, but everything sounds the same.”
 I looked at her in disbelief but after taking a brief moment I came to the realisation that’s exactly the reason why I’m a fan of this soul collective.
-Jungle have perfectly encaptured that feeling of a ’70s 12″ disco/soul/funk singles where the track lasts for 12 minutes.
-‘For Ever’ & ‘Jungle’ as albums should be viewed as two huge songs in my opinion with each song representing an act getting you lost in the music while getting your emotions to rise and fall in time with the music.
+Jungle have perfectly encaptured that feeling of ’70s 12″ disco/soul/funk singles where the track lasts for 12 minutes.
+‘For Ever’ & ‘Jungle’ as albums should be viewed as two huge songs in my opinion with each song representing an act getting you lost in the music while getting your emotions to rise and fall in time.